MiamiVibeNetwork/miami-parlia/README.md

 ## Executables

-The bsc project comes with several wrappers/executables found in the `cmd` directory.

 |  Command   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | :--------: | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **`geth`** | Main Miami Network client binary.
 It is the entry point into the